British Museum to receive highest-value gift in UK history with £1bn collection

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-The British Museum is to receive the highest-value gift in UK museum history as it acquires £1 billion worth of Chinese ceramics.
+Chinese pottery worth £1 billion will be gifted to the British Museum – the most valuable gift in UK history.

-Trustees of the Sir Percival David Foundation are to donate 1,700 pieces to the London museum, based in the city’s Bloomsbury area.
+The museum, in Bloomsbury, London, will receive 1,700 pieces from the trustees of the Sir Percival David Foundation.

-British businessman Sir Percival David, who lived from 1892 to 1964, collected the items in Europe, Japan, Hong Kong and China, with his passion for the country leading him to become fluent in Chinese.
+The objects were acquired in Europe, Japan, Hong Kong, and China by British businessman Sir Percival David, who lived from 1892 to 1964.
+His love for China led him to become fluent in Chinese.

 The collection has been on loan to the museum since 2009 in the specially designed bilingual Room 95, with an online catalogue available to view across the world, as Sir Percival wanted his private collection to be used to inform and inspire people.

-Director of the British Museum Dr Nicholas Cullinan said: “I am humbled by the generosity of the trustees of the Sir Percival David Foundation in permanently entrusting their incomparable private collection to the British Museum.
+The donation will increase the museum’s collection of Chinese ceramics to 10,000 pieces, making it one of the most important collections of ceramics in any public institution outside the Chinese-speaking world.

-“These celebrated objects add a special dimension to our own collection and together offer scholars, researchers and visitors around the world the incredible opportunity to study and enjoy the very best examples of Chinese craftsmanship anywhere in existence.”
+Director of the British Museum Dr Nicholas Cullinan said he was “humbled” by the generosity of the Sir Percival David Foundation.

-The donation will bring the museum’s collection of Chinese ceramics to 10,000 pieces, making it one of the most important collections of the ceramics of any public institution outside the Chinese-speaking world.
+“These celebrated objects add a special dimension to our own collection and together offer scholars, researchers and visitors around the world the incredible opportunity to study and enjoy the very best examples of Chinese craftsmanship anywhere in existence,” he said.

 The chairman of The Sir Percival David Foundation of Chinese Art and The Sir Percival David Foundation Academic and Research Fund, Colin Sheaf, said: “In every respect, this gift achieves the three objectives which most preoccupied Sir Percival as he planned for the collection’s future.